We have a list of points on the plane. Find the K closest points to the origin (0, 0).

 O(n*log(k))

-points.
-For every point we perform and insert (or pop) on the heap with a complexity of log(k)
+To build the heap we iterate through n points.
+For every point we perform and insert (or pop) on the heap with a complexity of log(k).

 Space complexity